akinpoz/akinpoz-mvp/README.md

   - Left to do:
     - design history management - CRUD
     - connect history to redux (front / back)
-    - add to jukebox, raffle and survey
+    - add to jukebox, raffle and Product Pluck

 - 8/23: Added Spotify integration
   - How to use: